letsrockit/public/sw5rbgluzw-senior-infrastructure-engineer.md

 +	Preferred experience with monitoring and metrics tools (Kibana, Ganglia, Graphite, or similar)
 +	Preferred experience with data stores (PostgreSQL, Redis, memcached, Elasticsearch etc.)

-### Company Info
-You are currently viewing the public repo, which is limited in that company details have been ommitted from the job descriptions.

-We understand that this is a suboptimal user experience.
-We are, for various reasons, unable to publicize the companies we work with, so we've created a **private un-anonymized repository** which is much more informative on who these companies are and what they're hiring for.

-Please [authorize our Github OAuth2 application](https://letsrockit.co/users/auth/github?job_id=sw5rbgluzw-senior-infrastructure-engineer) to be redirected to the private repo.